Introduction

 Source: International Energy Agency, The Role of Critical Minerals in Clean Energy Transitions, NTree International

-Commodity in focus – Gold
+Commodity in focus – Agriculture

-Source: Data as of 30 September 2024.
+Source: Data as of 31 December 2024.
 Market Access, Bloomberg.

-Commodity in focus – Gold
+Commodity in focus – Agriculture

 -

-https://www.reuters.com/markets/rates-bonds/goldman-sachs-expects-series-consecutive-25-basis-point-fed-cuts-ahead-2024-10-16/ -
+https://storage.googleapis.com/amis-9189b-strapi/AMIS_Market_Monitor_current_c04c664b7c/AMIS_Market_Monitor_current_c04c664b7c.pdf -

-https://www.gold.org/goldhub/research/gold-mid-year-outlook-2024 -
+https://ipmnewsroom.org/low-mississippi-river-levels-are-again-making-it-more-expensive-to-transport-crops-in-the-midwest/ -

 How to invest